bergermatheus/CoppeliaSim_Mat_Py/README.md

-##Projeto para adaptar codigo matlab para python
+##Project to translate Matlab to Python code

+The class developed here was created to communicate Coppelia Simulator with Matlab Software.
+Now, we want to improve the code and make it available in Python.

 ## Lib RemoteApi

+- To use the API correctly, insert on the project folder the remoteApi file compatible with the operating system:
-- Para utilizar a API corretamente, inserir na pasta do projeto o arquivo de remoteApi compatível com o sistema operacional .dll para windows, .so linux, e .dylib para mac
+.dll for windows, .so linux, and .dylib for mac

-## TODOS
+## TO-DO

-1. Carregar cenário, conseguir dar start e pause (.py) ☑
+1. Load the scene, try to start and pause the simulation from the code (.py) ☑
-2. E carregar pioneer 3dx e se possivel, mover (.py)
+2. Load the mobile robot Pioneer 3DX and if possible, move it (.py)